frost-tb-voo/docker-code-server-py/README.md

  --security-opt "seccomp:unconfined" \
  novsyama/code-server-py \
  code-server \
- --allow-http --no-auth
+ --auth none
 ```

-And open http://localhost:8443 with your favorites browser.
+And open http://localhost:8080 with your favorites browser.
 For detail options, see [code-server](https://github.com/cdr/code-server).

 ### Pathes of vscode code-server